zenodeapp/pairwise-alignments/README.md

 > `This step can be skipped if you've already deployed and populated a SubstitutionMatrices-contract.`

-Our pairwise alignment algorithms depend on the `SubstitutionMatrices`-contract as it's required for calculating alignment scores.
-So, before we continue, let us deploy these matrices to our node.
+Our alignment contracts depend on the SubstitutionMatrices-contract as it's required for calculating alignment scores.
+Thus, before continuing, we'll first have to deploy and populate a SubstitutionMatrices-contract.

 1. `cd` into the submodule's folder: